Can Lack of Sleep Cause You to Feel Cold Questions and Answers

 Sleep loss influences how your body fights illness.
 In fact, your body fights infection with fevers.
 When you sleep, your body gets a better fever response, so fevers tend to rise at night, but when you’re not sleeping, your fever reaction is not primed.

-What do I do if I have a lack of sleep or a fever?
+What do I do if I am sleep deprived and lacking in sleep?

 Do you treat lack of sleep near me?

 We very likely do!
-Koala® Center for Sleep & TMJ Disorders treats sleep problems and has locations throughout Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin.
+Koala® Center for Sleep & TMJ Disorders treats sleep problems and has locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin.
 Please see our Locations page for the clinic location in your area, then contact us at that location to learn more or book a consultation.
-You’re also welcome to call our head office at (855) 977-0400.

 We’d be happy to hear from you for any reason, so don’t hesitate to reach out if you could use some help with your sleep.
 We look forward to hearing from you!